cillian00/template-readme/README.md

 ### New Pages.

-[ List the new pages you added to the Movies Fan add (include modifications to existing pages).] e.g.
+[ Provide a bullet-point list of the new pages you added to the Movies Fan add (include modifications to existing pages).]

+e.g.

 + List of Trending movies.